liaochenlanruo/pgcgap/docs/index.md

         sequences in one file

-  - **\[\--ACC\]** Other useful gadgets (now includes \'Assess\' for filtering short sequences in the genome and assessing the status of the genome only)
+  - **\[\--ACC\]** Other useful gadgets (now includes \'Assess\' for filtering short sequences in the genome and assessing the statistics of the genome only)

 - **Global Options:**